mayankrd/burpee-challenge/README.md

 *** Installation and Editing instructions ***

-* This complete Android Studio project makes up an Android mobile application which contains multiple projects intergrated as one app namely the Burpee Challenge and Scraggle.
+* This complete Android Studio project makes up an Android mobile application which contains multiple projects intergrated as one app.
+This one app contains the Burpee Challenge app and the Scraggle game.

 * The application can be used diretly by installing the 'app-release.apk' file present under 'app' folder.